AlloyTools/org.alloytools.alloy/bin/guidelines.md

 [check] In fact, because of the limitations above the restriction on the use of `Int` is pretty draconian: it can only occur in signature declarations of the form
 ````
 sig A { ... } in Int
+sig B { n: Int, ... }
 ````
-that introduce a finite subset of `Int`.
+that introduce a finite subset of `Int` or declare a field of type `Int` [check, it looks like more cases are allowed].

 Note that currently something like `A + Int` is well-typed and allowed in Alloy. _The restrictions above are specific to the CVC4 relational solver._ One consequence of these restrictions is that _`univ` is considered to consists of all non-integer atoms only_. [check] Similarly, `ident` ranges over pairs of atoms only.
 For integers, the new builtin constants `int_univ` and `int_ident` denote respectively the (finite) universal set and the identity relation over that set.